Bottles of distilled water

 About the course

-As a member of Medical Sciences Graduate School, you will be entitled to attend various workshops run by the Medical Sciences Skills Training programme.
-Further academic and pastoral support will be provided for by the Departmental Graduate Studies Team which consist of the Director of Graduate Studies as well as the departmental Graduate Studies Officer and Assistant.
-Further support is available from your college advisor.
+As a member of Medical Sciences Graduate School, you will be entitled to attend various workshops run by the Medical Sciences Skills Training programme which are run during term time.

 Part-time attendance

-As a part-time student you will be required to attend induction week, core & specialised lectures, departmental seminars, & workshops as well as individual/group research meetings with your supervisors.
+As a part-time student you will be required to attend induction week, core and specialised lectures, departmental seminars, and workshops as well as individual/group research meetings with your supervisors.
 You will have the opportunity to tailor your part-time study in liaison with your supervisor and agree your pattern of attendance.
 Attendance is required for a minimum of thirty days per annum to be arranged with the agreement of your supervisor, for the period that you remain on the Register of Graduate Students.

 Attendance in person will be required during term-time as determined by mutual agreement with your supervisor.
 This will solely depend on the nature of your studies (clinical or basic science) and the percentage of FTE that you will be conducting your research (no less than 0.5 FTE).

 Attendance outside of term-time will be similar to that during the academic terms.
-Research protocol and experimentation should be planned and completed based on the available timeline for submission of various milestones set by the Division.
+Research protocol and experimentation should be planned and completed based on the available timeline for submission of various milestones set by the division.

 You will also be required to attend termly meeting with your Director of Graduate Studies (DGS) to discuss your academic progress.